 In Almaty, along the Furmanov street, you can find many restaurants, pubs and clubs of all sorts.
 However, what surprised us was the prices.
 In an Italian restaurant we went to, we paid 12 EUR (15 USD) for a medium pizza.
 Alcohol is cheaper than in the western countries (but not much) and it's widely available unlike in some other Muslim states.
 The culture is clearly more European than Middle Eastern.

 In other places we'd been to, the prices were slightly cheaper, however if you expect low prices, like for example in the Balkans, you have to be prepared you'll pay a bit more in Kazakhstan.

 You can find all kinds of accommodation in Almaty - even typical hostels for backpackers - you'll have to pay around 10/12 EUR per person for a private room (depending on the exchange rate).
 We stayed in an amazing hostel right in the center - brand new, with a large kitchen and beautiful rooms.
 It was pretty empty, I guess the backpacking is not as popular as it is in the west yet but it's a good sign that there are hostels easy to find.
 The member of staff even spoke some English - it was nice to talk and get some information about the area.

 Big Almaty Lake

 Big Almaty Lake has a unique, milky blue color - just like the geothermal pools "Blue Lagoon" in Iceland.
 It's absolutely breathtaking and it's located so close from Almaty that it's easy to rent taxi and go there for a day trip.
 Wikitravel says that the access is restricted, it is true in a sense that you can't get close to the shore.
 However, you still can go around following the road - the views are absolutely spectacular, don't miss it!
-I'll write about the lake and how to get there in detail in a future article.
+I've written about it here.

 Altyn Emel and Charyn Canyon National Parks